 Pillow pocket: Some models come with a “pillow pocket,” and it’s not a pocket for storing your camping pillow.
 If you don’t bring a pillow, you can create one by stuffing clothes inside the pillow pocket.

-How to Choose a 3 Season Sleeping Bag
+When to Use a 3 Season Sleeping Bag

 If you like camping in colder regions as well as hot climates, it doesn’t mean you need to get two different sleeping bags.
 Finding a sleeping bag that can handle the cool spring nights and warm summer conditions is no easy task, but it’s possible.